-The CEO at the end of the most recently completed financial year-end was Martin Quick.
+The CEO at the end of the most recently completed financial year-end was Grant A. Edey who was appointed to the role of President and Chief Executive Officer following the retirement of Martin Quick on June 25, 2010.

 The CFO at the end of the most recently completed financial year-end was Paul D. Caldwell.